Last updated: 7 August 2020

 Some alternative permitted paths have been made available to maintain social distancing and protect residents and local communities.
 If you see a sign for a permitted path, please follow the way markers along the temporary route.
 Maintain social distance and hand wash or sanitise after touching any shared surfaces in line with government social distancing advice.

-Many car parks around the Lake District National Park are now open.
+Most car parks around the Lake District National Park are now open.
 We have put social distancing measures in place to help our visitors stay safe, including contactless payment options, 2-metre queuing signs and online information to help people plan their visit.

 We are now patrolling car parks across the Lake District National Park daily and will update the status on each visit.
 If a car park is red, please do not travel to this area, choose somewhere less busy, you might discover a great new place to enjoy!